 Schuler Books Started in 1982 by a couple of Grand Rapidians with a passion for connecting writers and readers, Schuler Books is one of the nation’s largest independent bookstores and also boasts a full-service café featuring salads, sandwiches, soups, and more.

 Rebel Reclaimed Giving gifts is just as much fun—maybe more fun—than receiving when you shop at this cute boutique jam-packed with luxe greeting cards, quirky jewelry, home goods, and attitude.

 Art of the Table One-stop-shopping for the very best in gourmet goods, wine, and tableware.

 How, you might ask, can I get to these places?
-The Rapid, the city’s extensive and recently upgraded bus system, takes passengers from Calvin College to downtown Grand Rapids via the Eastown/Woodland line, as well as in a loop around downtown on the new, free Silver Line.
+The Rapid, the city’s extensive and recently upgraded bus system, takes passengers from Calvin University to downtown Grand Rapids via the Eastown/Woodland line, as well as in a loop around downtown on the new, free Silver Line.
 See their website for route planning and further information, or ask at the FFW information desk.
 In addition, as in many cities, ride share services are readily available and popular.
 Of course, the ideal FFW transport story would involve Festivalgoers meeting and arranging a ride together.
 We hope this happens for you.